brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

    `view` permission.

+.. _widgets-bounce-rate:

 Bounce rate
 ===========

+.. versionchanged:: 4.0
+   The bounce rate for the last 28 days is displayed.
+In older versions the rate for the current month has been shown.

-The bounce rate for the current month shows this widget:
+The bounce rate for the last 28 days shows this widget:

 .. figure:: /Images/WidgetBounceRate.png
    :alt: Widget Bounce Rate